Formalizing Multimedia Recommendation through Multimodal Deep Learning: Implementation and benchmarking (RQ3)

-We decide to benchmark the results of six state-of-the-art multimedia recommender systems, namely, VBPR~\cite{DBLP:conf/aaai/HeM16}, MMGCN~\cite{DBLP:conf/mm/WeiWN0HC19}, GRCN~\cite{DBLP:conf/mm/WeiWN0C20}, LATTICE~\cite{DBLP:conf/mm/Zhang00WWW21}, BM3~\cite{DBLP:conf/www/ZhouZLZMWYJ23}, and FREEDOM~\cite{DBLP:journals/corr/abs-2211-06924}.
+We decide to benchmark the results of six state-of-the-art multimedia recommender systems, namely, VBPR~\cite{DBLP:conf/aaai/HeM16}, MMGCN~\cite{DBLP:conf/mm/WeiWN0HC19}, GRCN~\cite{DBLP:conf/mm/WeiWN0C20}, LATTICE~\cite{DBLP:conf/mm/Zhang00WWW21}, BM3~\cite{DBLP:conf/www/ZhouZLZMWYJ23}, and FREEDOM~\cite{DBLP:conf/mm/ZhouS23}.
 Such approaches represent a group of techniques that are widely recognized in the related literature as strong baselines in multimedia recommendation exploiting multimodality, as well as recently proposed solutions at top-tier conferences (\Cref{tab:baselines}).
+Moreover, we also present the four selected recommendation solutions which do not leverage multimodal features: BPR~\cite{DBLP:conf/uai/RendleFGS09}, NGCF~\cite{DBLP:conf/sigir/Wang0WFC19}, LightGCN~\cite{DBLP:conf/sigir/0001DWLZ020}, and SGL~\cite{DBLP:conf/sigir/WuWF0CLX21}.
 In the following, we describe the main technical details for each of them.